Sciencesing/WEDesignWebsite-Copy/_posts/2021-05-15-electrical-division.md

 Our electrical division has the opportunity for hands-on experience using industry loading software such as Altrium.
 They design, build and test a number of the behind the scenes components that make our wind turbines work, such as PCB and power generations.
 New members can join in and learn how to design a control system, how to use a PI Controller, as well as the micro-controller programming on Python and C++.

-A wind turbine's elctrical components are usually protected within the nacelle.
+A wind turbine's elctrical components usually reside within the nacelle.

+### Design and simulation projects

+* Redesign the Rectifier Controller.

+* Optimize the Boost Controller component values and frequency.

+* Reduce heat losses of the power traces on the PCB.

+### Software projects

+* Control System Software – interfacing the control board with all sensors and actuators, monitor data.
+This will likely be done in Python.

+* Implement a passive control algorithm.

 The generator